aredn/documentation/arednGettingStarted/advanced_config.rst

 The :abbr:`WAN (Wide Area Network)` interface on your node is typically used to connect it to the Internet or to another external network.
 By default the WAN interface is set to obtain an IP address via DHCP from your upstream network.
 The :abbr:`DNS (Domain Name System)` servers are set by default to use Google's DNS services and should not be changed under normal circumstances.
 Google's name resolution servers are configured properly to detect error conditions and report them correctly.

 If you are not going to use the WAN interface on your node, you can select *disabled* from the *Protocol* dropdown list.
 If you will be using your node as a *Tunnel Server*, you should reserve an IP address on your router for the node's WAN interface.
 This will be explained in the *Tunnel Server* section below.
 When a node has Internet access on its WAN interface, that access is available to the node itself and to any computers connected via the LAN port by default.

-Some WAN access settings can be adjusted on the **Advanced Configuration** display.
+.. note:: The *Advanced WAN Access* settings have been moved to the **Advanced Configuration** display.

 WAN WiFi Client
   As mentioned above in the *Mesh RF* section, if your node has a radio on which you have *disabled* Mesh RF and you are not using it as a LAN AP, you can enable this available radio as a WAN interface by checking the **WAN Wifi Client** checkbox.
 Enter the SSID and authentication string for the wifi AP that you want to connect through for Internet access.